meabhishekkumar/capsule-text-kubeflow/README.md

 **Highlights of the session :**

-- Overview of Capsule Networks
+- Overview of Capsule Networks ( What and Why )
 - Capsule Networks for text classification
 - How to leverage Kubeflow for Industrialization
     - Setup Kubeflow on GCP with Multi GPU Support enabled
     - Use Tensorflow to create CaspNet Estimator [ from Tensorflow Keras Model to Tensorflow Estimator ]